-Previously at QuoteSearcher we have discussed difficult taxi fares and ways to deal with them, however most taxi drivers would often rather avoid such a fare in the first place rather than deal with it when they have no other choice.
+Previously we discussed difficult taxi fares and ways to deal with them, however most taxi drivers would often rather avoid such a fare in the first place rather than deal with it when they have no other choice.
 However, there are certain rules concerning taxi drivers refusing fares, rules that cause a considerable amount of debate in the taxi industry.
 So here we look at the issue in more detail:

 Finding Taxi Fares

 As a public hire taxi driver your income depends on finding a reasonable amount of fares during each shift which means that most taxi drivers rarely turn down fares if they can help it.
 Furthermore, in order to gain as many fares possible during each shift taxi drivers tend to head to busy areas where there are crowds of people all looking to get somewhere.
 Unfortunately, this often means picking up inebriated individuals from busy high streets on Friday and Saturday nights who can sometimes be erratic or inconsiderate of you, the taxi driver.
 If you are uncomfortable with picking up this type of passenger then you may want to avoid working during these times or head to areas where passengers are more amenable.
 Train stations for example are a great place to pick up businessmen during the early hours of the morning who are less likely to give you any trouble!